 For each country, indicated by the appropriate ICAO country code, the program will store, for each standard time zone, the applicable DST deviation from GMT and the active dates for two DST periods; a current period and a future period.
 The program automatically checks on a weekly basis to see if any of the current periods are expired.
 If they are, then the future period overwrites the current period and the records of all airports affected are updated accordingly, with a hardcopy listing being automatically generated to the system printer.

 The modes available are:

-Enter the ICAO country code and standard deviation of the record you wish to delete.
+Enter the ICAO country code and standard deviation of the record you want to delete.
 Before the program will delete an entry, it checks to see if any airports are going to be affected.
-If so, a report is generated and deletion will not take place until each such airport has been amended.
+If so, a report is generated and deletion will not take place until each such airport has been edited.

 The Hardcopy mode will produce the same reports as the Screen mode except that the output will be sent to the system printer.

 Entering <Q> from the command line will immediately return you to the previous program selection menu.